paritytech/research/docs/Polkadot/economics/applied-research/rfc17.md

 * `TARGET_CONSUMPTION_RATE`: Target ratio of sold-to-available cores (90% is the proposal)
 * `K`: Sensitivity parameter that controls how the price responds to deviations (values should be between 2 and 3)
 * `P_MIN`: Minimum reserve price floor (one DOT, to prevent runaway downward spirals and computational issues)
-* `MIN_INCREMENT`: Minimum absolute increment applied when the market is fully saturated, for instance 100% consumption with a proposed value of 100 DOT
+* `MIN_INCREMENT`: Minimum absolute increment applied when the market is saturated, for instance 100% consumption with a proposed value of 100 DOT

 The price is updated according to the following rule: